-it resets the section to the default settings

-it resets only the current page of the section to the default settings.
+- it resols the section to the default settings - ã - it resets the section to the default settings - it resets only the current page of the section to the default settings.

 The default settings are read by the prototype program.

 In Special Settings some items with a significant meaning can be displayed: